emsejournal/emsejournal.github.io/special_issues/index.md

 - [Advancing Software Engineering with Large Language Models](2025_SE_LLMs.md) (submit by September 5, 2025)
 - [Replications and Negative Results (RENE)](2024_SI_RENE.md) (submit by May 2, 2025)
 - [Predictive Models and Data Analytics in Software Engineering (PROMISE)](2024_SI_PROMISE.md) (submit by April 12, 2025)

+## Published Special Issues

+Below is (a currently incomplete) list of published special issues (focus is on the ones published in 2014 or later):

+### Old / Deadline passed
 - [Software Engineering and AI for Data Quality](2024_SI_SEA4DQ.md) (submit by December 1, 2024)
 - [Security Testing for Complex Software Systems (SECUTE)](2024_SI_SECUTE.md) (submit by ~~October 31, 2024~~ November 30, 2024)
 - [Trends in Predictive Models and Data Analytics in Software Engineering](2023_SI_PROMISE.md) (submit by  ~~April 14, 2024~~ May 3rd, 2024)